linked-db/linked-ql/site/guides/edge.md

 ### `event.respondWith`

-(**optional**) This is for backends that provide explicit control over how HTTP responses are dispatched.
+(**optional**) This is for backends that have a *dispatch-style* response model where responses are explicitly dispatched rather than returned.

 The expected contract is:

-- `event.respondWith(result)`: a function for sending a response
+- `event.respondWith(value: any)`: a function for dispatching a response – ranging from [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) objects and [`AsyncIterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator)s, to plain JavaScript objects and primitive values.

-This enables:

-- direct response emission from `EdgeWorker`
-- integration with frameworks that manage response lifecycles
-- compatibility with environments where returning a response (`return response`) is not the response model
+When present, `EdgeWorker` uses it to directly dispatch the result of a given protocol call to the `EdgeClient`, rather than have it returned from the handler.
+When omitted, the handler returns the result and expects the host runtime to dispatch it in the standard way.

 ---